Meteor Lake: SoC tile

-Meteor Lake's SoC tile serves as the always-active central tile that communicates with other tiles like the CPU and GPU tiles.
+Meteor Lake's SoC tile is the always-active central tile that communicates with other tiles like the CPU and GPU tiles.
 It provides some I/O functions such as display output unit and the memory controller.
 Meteor Lake's memory controller is limited to supporting DDR5 and LPDDR5 memory as support for DDR4 memory is dropped.
 I/O components built into the SoC tile include Wi-Fi 6E and Wi-Fi 7, Bluetooth 5.4, USB4, USB 3.2 2x2, 8 DMI 4.0 lanes and up to four Thunderbolt 4 ports.
 The SoC tile is fabricated using TSMC's N6 node as it is more cost effective.

 The SoC tile also contains two ultra low power Crestmont E-cores that Intel has dubbed a 'Low Power Island' that operates with lower voltage and lower frequency.
 The SoC's low power E-cores are limited in frequency to 2.5 GHz compared to the 3.8 GHz of the E-cores.
 These cores are designed to handle deep background tasks for laptops in idle or sleep mode.
 All deep background tasks being handled by two Crestmont E-cores in the SoC tile allows the inactive CPU tile to be turned off entirely.
 This is intended to reduce power consumption and extend battery life for laptops in a sleep mode state.
 These low power E-cores in the SoC tile are prioritised by Intel Thread Director scheduling.
 If work cannot be contained on the SoC E-cores, it will then be moved to the compute tile's E-cores as the next priority cores.
 The final priority cores are the 6 P-cores which are used when the work cannot be contained on the compute tile E-cores.
 The SoC's low power E-cores lack an L3 cache that the Crestmont E-cores in the compute tile have access to.
 If a low power E-core encounters a data miss in the L2 cache, there is no L3 cache to fall back on so it must instead search the much slower system memory for data.

 Media engine

 Rather than the media engine be located on the GPU tile, it is instead placed on the SoC tile so that the GPU tile does not need to be turned on when decoding video or using a display output.
-This enables greater power efficiency as the GPU tile is not always active while the system is at idle or under light loads like video playback.
+This arrangement enables greater power efficiency as the GPU tile is not always active while the system is at idle or under light loads like video playback.
 There is support added in the media engine for AV1 hardware encoding up to 8K video with 10-bit color depth.
 Four display pipes provide support for HDMI 2.1 and DisplayPort 2.1 UHBR20 display outputs with the ability to drive up to four 4K 60 Hz HDR monitors at once or one 8K HDR monitor.
 1080p and 1440p monitors can be supported with a refresh rate up to 360 Hz.